Chapter 1: Personal hygiene

 Most things she continued to do herself.
 We had to watch for opportunities, not push too much.
 At first, she let me dry her hair; later, she let me wash it.

-All people who are ill will feel better when they know their face and hair are clean.
-If the person who is ill is no longer able to wash their own face, you can use a damp facecloth and gently wipe their face and hands.
-Below are some additional and helpful ideas to help you care for the face, nose, and hair of the person who is ill.
-Click each phrase to reveal helpful information.
+People who are ill may feel better when they know their face and hair are clean.
+If the person who is ill is no longer able to wash their own face, you can use a damp washcloth and gently wipe their face and hands.
+Below are some helpful care ideas.
+Click each phrase below.

-Some people feel better when they follow their regular routines.
-Women who regularly wear makeup may want assistance in putting it on.
-Men who are used to shaving every day will likely appreciate remaining clean shaven.
-Always use caution when shaving someone with a safety razor and when trimming a moustache or beard with scissors.
+People who regularly wear makeup may want help putting it on.
+If the person is used to shaving every day, they may appreciate remaining clean shaven.
+Always use caution when shaving someone with a safety razor and when trimming facial hair.

-Some medications cause women to grow more facial hair, and they may want this to be removed.
+Some medications may cause a person to grow more facial hair, and they may want this removed.
 Some people may want to check their appearance with the help of a small hand mirror, while others may be less concerned about how they look.

 If the person who is ill is receiving oxygen through tubes placed just inside each nostril, the inside of their nose may feel dry.
 Using a water-based lubricant can help make the nose feel better.
-Clipping and trimming nasal hairs may also be helpful.
+Clipping and trimming nasal hair may

 Petroleum-based lubricants such as Vaseline® are not recommended for nose care when oxygen tubing is being used.